marto-k/DesignOfEveryDayThings_Chapter7.pdf/explanation.md

 #######*The design should make sure  that the user is able to configure what is happening and make sure that the design crosses in a valid meaning to the user.*

-Here are : #####seven principles for transforming difficult tasks into simple ones
+Here are :
-          1.use of knowledge in the world and the head.
+#####seven principles for transforming difficult tasks into simple ones
-          2.simplify the structure of tasks.
+          i.use of knowledge in the world and the head. ii.simplify the structure of tasks.
-          3.make things visible.
+          iii.make things visible.
-          4.Get mappings right.
+          iv.Get mappings right.